redeflesq/soulengine-decompiler/README.md

 # soulengine-decompiler
-Decompiler for all programs based on the Source Engine.
+Decompiler for all programs based on the [SoulEngine](https://github.com/dim-s/soulengine).
 Although, it would be more accurate to call him a "source code stealer"

 ### How it works
 After injection, the zend *compile_string* function is hooked, which is necessary for any eval construct in PHP, and in soulengine any event or action uses the eval construct.